MattCJones/optionset/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To view all of the available options and settings that have been prescribed, run :code:`optionset.py -a`.
-To narrow the search to options that start with :code:`~nu`, run :code:`optionset.py -a ~nu`.
-Additionally, :code:`optionset.py -a -f` will list all associated file locations.
+To view all of the available options and settings that have been prescribed, run :code:`optionset -a`.
+To narrow the search to options that start with :code:`~nu`, run :code:`optionset -a ~nu`.
+Additionally, :code:`optionset -a -f` will list all associated file locations.

-Implementing the option/setting macros in the above examples, the following output is generated from running :code:`optionset.py -a`.
+Implementing the option/setting macros in the above examples, the following output is generated from running :code:`optionset -a`.

 .. code-block:: bash